 - Google Authenticator

-Once 2FA is enabled, each time you login from an unrecognized device, we will send you a secret code to your chosen method, which needs to be entered to login to the Payment Rails dashboard.
-Your username and password is still required when logging in.
+Once 2FA is enabled, each time you login from an unrecognized device, we will send you an authenticator code to your chosen method, which needs to be entered to login to the Payment Rails dashboard.
+Your username and password are still required when logging in.

 Go to your user Profile page, accessed from the top right corner of the dashboard.

 Under Security, you will see a switch to enable Two-Factor Authentication, toggle the switch from Disabled to Enabled.